Bidirectional Contrastive Split Learning for Visual Question Answering: Experiments

-The proposed method is model agnostic and can be applied to different VQA models.
-We used PyTorch and the OpenVQA platform \citep{openvqa} to implement the VQA models.
-We set the hyperparameters of different VQA models to their default author-recommended values.
-Due to the training time cost, we evaluated the model performance with three different seeds and reported the mean.
-We conducted experiments on four NVIDIA A100 Tensor Core GPU with 40GB memory each.
-The code will be made publicly available upon acceptance.
+We evaluated the model performance with three different seeds and reported the mean and standard deviation.
+The VQA models were implemented using PyTorch with their default hyperparameters.
+The experiments were conducted on four A100 GPUs with 40GB memory.
+The code would be made publicly available.